Tennessee’s Child Support Laws

 Parents have a legal obligation to support their children.
 Usually, the parent who has the children more then fifty percent (50%) of the time receives child support from the parent that has the children less then fifty percent (50%) of the time.
 There are some limited exceptions to this such as split parenting arrangements, when the parenting time is approximately equal and the parties are in agreement.

-At Parker and LaDuke we have over 53 years of combined experience handling child support issues after and during divorce.
+Attorney Thomas M. Parker has over 39 years of experience handling child support issues after and during divorce.
 Set up a consultation through our online contact form.

 The Child Support Process And Retroactive Child Support